KC-Gaming-12/TamableFoxes-Revamped-/README.md

 SpigotMC Plugin that gives you the ability to tame foxes!
 </p>

+## Archive Notice
+I have moved on to other projects and no longer maintain this plugin.
+Feel free to fork it and continue development, ensure you follow the [LICENSE](LICENSE).

 ### WARNING: Do not reload the plugin, you may loose foxes!!

 ### Default configuration files: